rjetalpuria/C-Projects/README.md

 -> Finally, all possible valid words are printed with their scores.

 Funfac: This was designed and coded within 24 hours.

+[UPDATE: 05/07/2020]
+-> Added ability to filter out words based on an ending sequence of letters

+-> Documented the code for better readibily

+-> Fixed a bug where words starting from 'h' would not output